kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

     - Impact of its degraded performance or high-error rates on the feature: N/A, a kubelet configuration.
 - Node Declared Features ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features), GA since v1.37)
   - Usage description: the kubelet declares the feature and the scheduler uses it to filter nodes for pods that set `scaleDownGracePeriodSeconds`.
     - Impact of its outage on the feature: a pod may be placed on a node that does not declare the feature, where the kubelet rejects it at admission and the scheduler retries elsewhere.
-A kubelet that does not know the feature at all applies no such check and ignores the field.
+A kubelet that does not know the feature at all applies no such check, but it cannot resize exclusive CPUs either, so no grace period is at stake.
 The same applies to pods placed without the scheduler, such as static pods.
     - Impact of its degraded performance or high-error rates on the feature: a stale node status could misroute pods for as long as the declared features are out of date, with the same bounded consequence.
-  - Consequence of the framework's admission model: a node that stops declaring the feature fails the pods running there that require it, which is why disabling the gate on a node calls for draining those pods first; see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+  - Consequence of the framework's admission model: a node that stops declaring the feature fails the pods running there that require it, which is why disabling the gate on a node calls for draining those pods first; see [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart).

 No new container runtime capability is required: applying a cpuset already goes through the existing CRI `UpdateContainerResources` call.